taewithadot/RCW/README.md

 RDMB uses several functions from the MOOSE scripting framework: https://github.com/FlightControl-Master/MOOSE

 Credit to Pikey for his Simple Group Saving and Simple Static Saving scripts, which were modified for this project: https://github.com/thebgpikester/SimpleGroupSaving

+Credit to deadlyfishes/TTI dev team for their "ZEUS" marker script.

 https://github.com/thebgpikester/SimpleStaticSaving